DdimaPos/undertale/README.md

 * ### The second was the correct display of elements in the navigation block I used flex to make the distance between elements always remainin the same no matter what width the screen has
 * ### And the last problem was and probably remains the non-working autoplay attribute for music It's a separate page if you click on the 'undertale' banner.
-It is working on some PC's including mine, but on othrs music doesn't play
+It is working on some PC's including mine, but on othrs music doesn't play due to Google's new updates after many complaint about unwanted ads